traefik/mesh/docs/content/migration/traefik-mesh-v1.md

 ---
 title: "Traefik Mesh Migrations Documentation"
 description: "Traefik Mesh v1.4 introduced a few key changes.
-Learn what those changes and what actionable steps must be taken in the technical documentation."
+Learn what those changes are and what actionable steps must be taken in the technical documentation."
 ---

 # Minor Migrations